MEAL PLANNING

 Vegan options- Legumes, nuts, seeds, lentils, Tempeh, organic soy based products, nut butters.

-Non-vegan -Eggs, low-fat dairy, Fish, turkey, chicken (white meat, skinless), boneless pork chop or loin, ham, red meat once a week.
+Non-vegan -Eggs, low-fat dairy, Fish, turkey or chicken (breast, skinless), boneless pork chop or loin, ham, red meat less than once a week.
 Do not fry or add unhealthy fat to the protein.

 ***Yogurt, milk & legumes/lentils count as a protein and carbohydrate source.